stormpath/stormpath-framework-spec/password-reset.md

 This describes how we handle the response for GET requests to the `uri` option for the Forgot Password workflow.

-The response should be an HTML page or SPA that provides a form with an email address field, allowing the user to give the email address of the account that they want to trigger a password reset email for.
+The response should be an HTML page that provides a form with an email address field, allowing the user to give the email address of the account that they want to trigger a password reset email for.

 The view must have a conditional block for showing an error message, if the user